Omadzu/feature-oriented-sentiment-analysis/docs/source/chapters/project_structure.rst

 The license of the project : MIT License.

-Source files : module/
+Source files : fosa/
 ----------------------

-Inside the *module* folder are stored every source files used for the FOSA project.
+Inside the *fosa* folder are stored every source files used for the FOSA project.

 **TODO**